 How fast?
 Check out the chart below.

 As is the case over at Amazon, a significant amount of the revenue Walmart is amassing from its online ventures is coming from the third party dominated Walmart Marketplace.
-This marketplace has opened up a new avenue for the increasing number of small retailers and entrepreneurial individuals hoping to make a living, build a business and maybe even get rich, thanks to the 21st century consumer’s increasing fondness for shopping online.
+This marketplace has opened up a new avenue for the increasing number of small retailers and entrepreneurial individuals hoping to make a living, build a business and maybe even get rich, thanks to the 21st-century consumer’s increasing fondness for shopping online.

 Why Does the Walmart Marketplace Exist?

-Regular Walmart shoppers head to their local Walmart – which is likely to be a maximum of ten miles from their home no matter where in the States they live – knowing that they can find everything from the ingredients for dinner to toys for the kids, a growing selections of affordable clothing, almost everything they need for their pets, DIY supplies and much, much more.
+Regular Walmart shoppers head to their local Walmart – which is likely to be a maximum of ten miles from their home no matter where in the States they live – knowing that they can find everything from the ingredients for dinner to toys for the kids, a growing selection of affordable clothing, almost everything they need for their pets, DIY supplies and much, much more.
 Most Walmart shoppers have remained loyal to the company over the decades because they knew that if they needed it, they could probably find it there.

 Then along came eBay, followed by Amazon.
 These sites offered marketplaces bigger than a whole city full of Walmarts.
 So the company realised, as its growth began to stagnate, something had to be done.

 “It’s important that customers, when they come to walmart.com or use our app, find what they’re looking for, so we need to have a broader assortment,” Walmart CEO Doug McMillon was quoted as saying in 2016.
-And Walmart have, thanks in large part to their third party sellers, remained committed to this ideal.
+And Walmart has, thanks in large part to their third party sellers, remained committed to this ideal.
 We bet you didn’t know that you can find a $400 Michael Kors handbag at Walmart but you can, as long as you are shopping via walmart.com.

 What Can You Sell on the Walmart Marketplace?

 While all products sold on the Walmart Marketplace are held to some high standards – higher than Amazon’s in the opinion of many industry experts – just what you can sell there covers a lot of different niches and product categories.
-The full list of rules and restrictions runs some 10+ pages long, and can be found here, but in very basic terms if you can sell it on Amazon the chances are that you can sell it on the Walmart marketplace as well.
+The full list of rules and restrictions runs some 10+ pages long and can be found here, but in very basic terms, if you can sell it on Amazon, the chances are that you can sell it on the Walmart marketplace as well.